Encoding parameters by measurement: Forgetting can be better in quantum metrology: Introduction

 The rest of the paper is organized as follows.
 In Sec.~\ref{pre}, we briefly discuss a few well-known concepts related to this work: quantum metrology and quantum measurement.
 In Sec.~\ref{subsection:problem_statement}, we quantify the estimation errors for the parameters encoded by the measurement in two scenarios: (i) when the outcome of the encoding measurement is recorded, and (ii) when the outcome is ignored.
 We present our result obtained in the estimation of a single parameter characterizing an arbitrary two-outcome qubit measurement in Sec.~\ref{single parameter}, and find a necessary criterion under which remembering individual measurement outcomes can provide better precision in the single measurement-parameter estimation scenario over the outcome-forgotten strategy.
-In Sec.~\ref{multiple parameters}, we derive a necessary and sufficient criterion for simultaneous two-parameter estimation encoded by an arbitrary quantum encoding process using qubit probes and find when the QFIM is invertible whenever the achievability condition of QCRB is imposed.
-In the latter part of this section, we analyze the multiparameter estimation of parameters encoded by measurement and further show that, unlike the unitary encoding two-parameter estimation using qubit probes, the QFIM associated with the achievable QCRB does not necessarily become singular when two measurement parameters are estimated simultaneously.
+In Sec.~\ref{multiple-parameters-general}, we show that for any encoding, QFIM, associated to achievable QCRB, is always singular if number of parameters to be estimated simultaneously is greater than two, followed by a necessary and sufficient condition when the number of parameters is exactly two, while in Sec.~\ref{multiple-parameters-measurement}, we analyze the scenario of multiparameter estimation of parameters encoded by measurement and further show that, unlike the unitary encoding two-parameter estimation using qubit probes, the QFIM associated with the achievable QCRB does not necessarily become singular when two measurement parameters are estimated simultaneously.
 Finally, we conclude in Sec.~\ref{conclusion}.